openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/fake_api/group_parameters.md

     host = "http://petstore.swagger.io:80/v2"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-# Configure Bearer authorization (JWT): bearer_test
-configuration = petstore_api.Configuration(
-    access_token = 'YOUR_BEARER_TOKEN'
-)
 # Enter a context with an instance of the API client
 with petstore_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class